ClementFoucher/StateS/text/Readme/README.txt

 Install Qt from your distribution repositories using your package manager, or update to the latest version if already installed.
 At least Qt 5.5 is required.

-Make sure the downloaded file is executable:
+Make sure the StateS file is executable:
 From command line, cd to the folder containing the executable, and type "chmod +x ./<name of the file>".
 Or graphically, right-click on the file, hit "Properties", and search for an "Allow execution" or similar checkbox, and check it.